-In some years, cattle from a nearby organic farm spend the summer months grazing on the wild flower meadows and clover fields at the farm, and other cattle use the farm's grazing marshes at Holme, and spend the Winter in our cattle building.
+Sheep and cattle from a nearby organic farm spend the Summer months grazing on the wild flower meadows and clover fields at the farm.
+Cattle also graze on the farm's marshes at Holme, and spend the Winter in our cattle building.

 Organic animals stay with their mothers longer than non-organic (whether 'outdoor', 'free-range' or intensive).
 Organic animals grow more slowly, eat natural diets, can always move around freely, and live in settled family groups to minimise stress.

 For most of the year, the pigs and any cattle can be seen from the public footpaths on the farm.
 Please do not approach the pigs, and never feed them; make sure dogs stay strictly on the footpaths, and on leads if cattle are in a field crossed by a path.